pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM32446E_EVAL/Applications/FreeRTOS/FreeRTOS_SemaphoreFromISR/readme.txt

 @par Application Description

-This directory contains a set of sources files that implement an example that uses semaphore from ISR with CMSIS RTOS API
+How to use semaphore from ISR with CMSIS RTOS API.

 This application creates a thread that toggle LED through semaphore given from ISR.